-My courses are on hold for now due to the pandemic but I run wild flower, tree, pond, ecology, urban wildlife and other courses and ecology events most years as a freelance tutor, often at the Grow Wilder site in north Bristol.
+My courses are on hold for now due to Covid.
+I run wild flower, tree, pond, ecology, urban wildlife and other courses + ecology events most years as a freelance tutor, often at the Grow Wilder site in north Bristol.
 Keep an eye on Avon Wildlife Trust's events pages for details.
 I have also run them for Bristol Museum, Field Studies Council /Identiplant, Festival of Nature, Buglife, Butterfly Conservation, UWE students, University of Bristol staff and private groups.

 BSBI New Year Plant Hunt

 We have display plaques available if anyone wishes to take part in our Hedgehog Highway Appeal which is a join project with South Bristol Voice, Avon Wildlife Trust and the Hedgehog Society.
 We've appealed to Bristol people to help hedgehogs, record & map sightings, and open up garden access to increase habitat for this declining, iconic British species.
 Simply make a hedgehog access hole in your garden wall or fence about the size of a brick (13cm x 13cm).
 Please contact me to claim your plaque, to inspire your friends and neighbours & map your sightings!

 I help run this Society.
 We are always on the lookout for guest speakers for our winter lectures and sites for field visits.
 Please get in touch if you have ideas or would like to join.
 We host a fantastic range of wildlife events throughout the year for all abilities across the region.
 We are lucky to have members with incredible knowledge to share.